Quantifier Elimination and Craig Interpolation, Quantitatively: Conclusion

 We have investigated both quantitative quantifier elimination and quantitative Craig interpolation for piecewise linear quantities --- an assertion language in automatic quantitative software verification.
 We have provided a sound and complete quantifier elimination algorithm, proved it sound, and analyzed upper space-complexity bounds.
 Using our algorithm, we have derived a quantitative Craig interpolation theorem for arbitrary \mbox{piecewise linear quantities.}

 We see ample space for future work.
 First, we could investigate alternative quantifier elimination procedures: Our algorithm can be understood as a quantitative generalization of Fourier-Motzkin variable elimination \cite{motzkin1936beitraege,fourier1825analyse}.
 It would be interesting to apply, e.g., virtual substitution \cite{DBLP:journals/cj/LoosW93} in the quantitative setting and to compare the so-obtained approaches --- both empirically and theoretically.
-We might also benefit from improvements of Fourier-Motzkin variable elimination such as \toolfont{FMplex} \cite{DBLP:journals/corr/abs-2310-00995} to improve the practical feasability of our approach.
+We might also benefit from improvements of Fourier-Motzkin variable elimination such as \toolfont{FMplex} \cite{DBLP:journals/corr/abs-2310-00995} to improve the practical feasibility of our approach.
 Moreover, we have focussed on $\QQ$-valued variables.
 We plan to investigate techniques which apply to integer-valued variables using, e.g., Cooper's method \cite{cooper} and in how far our results can be generalized to a non-linear setting.
+We also plan to apply our results from \Cref{sec:nondet_programs} to the technique from \cite{DBLP:journals/pacmpl/BatzKRW25} for approximate inference of continuous probabilistic programs with hard guarantees.

 Finally, we plan to investigate potential applications of our techniques: \begin{enumerate} \item Dillig et al.\ \cite{DBLP:conf/oopsla/DilligDLM13} present a quantifier elimination-based algorithm for generating inductive loop invariants of classical programs abductively.
 Generalizing this algorithm to the probabilistic setting, where weakest pre\emph{conditions} are replaced by weakest pre\emph{expectations}, might yield a promising application of our quantifier elimination algorithm. \item We are currently investigating the applicability of McMillan’s interpolation and SAT-based model checking algorithm \cite{DBLP:conf/cav/McMillan03} to \emph{probabilistic} program verification.
 One of the major challenges is to obtain suitable quantitative interpolants and we hope that our results on the existence of interpolants spark the development of suitable techniques. \item In the light of the above application and \Cref{rem:simple_interpolants}, we plan to adapt Albarghouthi's and McMillan's technique for computing \cite{DBLP:conf/cav/AlbarghouthiM13} \enquote{simpler} interpolants. \end{enumerate}